akamai/pallas/README.md

 # Pallas – AWS Athena client

 Pallas makes querying AWS Athena easy.

-It was designed for research and analysis in Jupyter Notebook, but it can be useful for many other applications.
+We found it very helpful for loading data to Jupyter Notebook, but it is designed to be generic and usable in any application.

 Features: